behnazkhoshnood/good-cook-ms3/README.md

 - As a first time user, I would like to be able to easily navigate to the recipes.
   - I have achieved this by having a button on get_recipies.html that will take the user to the recipes page.
 There is also a clear description of where the button will take the user.
 - As a first time user, I would like to be told how I can add my own recipes.
   - I have achieved this by indicating for not registered users on get_recipies.html page, that the user is able to add recipes to the page by registering a profile, once the user has registered they can add recipes by clicking on add recipe on the top navbar.
-There is also a note for users that haven't add any recipies yet to their profile page that guides them to add recipe buttton in the top navbar.
+There is also a note for users that haven't add any recipies yet to their profile page, when they enter their profile, that guides them to add recipe buttton in the top navbar in order to add theirown recipes.

 *Returning Users*

 - As a returning user, I would like to see all of my own recipes seperate from other users.
-  - I have achieved this by creating the 'my_profile.html' page.
+  - I have achieved this by creating the 'profile.html' page.
 This page consists of all of the recipes that are created by the session user.

 *Admin Users*

 - As an Admin User, I want total control of all recipes on the page (To edit and delete recipes added by other users).
   - I have achieved this by creating a loop over all the edit and delete buttons specialized for the admin. other users can only edit or delete their own recipies.
+- As an admin User, I want to be able to manage the categories and marks for the recipes.
+  - I have achived this by making 2 seperated pages for the admin to go through all the categories and marks and add, edit or delete each on on them.
 ### Wireframes
 - Home Page
   - Desktop